xojs/xo/readme.md

 - Open all files with errors at the correct line in your editor with `$ xo --open`.
 - Specify [indent](#space) and [semicolon](#semicolon) preferences easily without messing with the rule config.
 - Optionally use the [Prettier](https://github.com/prettier/prettier) code style or turn off all Prettier rules with the `compat` option.
-- Optionally use `eslint-config-xo-react` for easy jsx and react linting with zero config.
+- Optionally use `eslint-config-xo-react` for easy JSX and React linting with zero config.
 - Optionally use with ESLint [directly](#usage-as-an-eslint-configuration)
 - Great [editor plugins](#editor-plugins).